harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 ### Integrate Pinecone for Efficient Variable Lookup in Harmony

 This project focuses on integrating Pinecone (subject to change), an off-the-shelf similarity search service, into the Harmony project to facilitate efficient variable lookup functionality.
 Harmony aims to provide a lookup feature by indexing all variables from third-party sources offline and updating them periodically to ensure accuracy and relevance.
-Pinecone's advanced search capabilities will enhance Harmony's ability to quickly retrieve similar variables, enabling seamless data harmonization across studies.
+Pinecone's advanced search capabilities will enhance Harmony's ability to quickly retrieve similar variables, enabling seamless data harmonisation across studies.

 In order to provide a lookup functionality, Harmony would need to index all the variables from a third party offline and do this every week or month.
 This means, converting them all to a vector and storing them somewhere so that we can quickly do a lookup.
 We might need an off the shelf tool such as [Pinecone](https://www.pinecone.io/) which would help us manage this lookup.
 Harmony is already doing this for the Mental Health Catalogue but the MHC case is simpler because there are fewer variables and we don't have a process for constantly updating the database.